Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Estimation and numerical experiments

-and summarize its distribution by the median $\tilde{r}_{k} := \operatorname{median}_{q\in\mathcal{Q}}r_k(\mathbf{x}_q)$ and the upper-tail statistic $\tilde{r}_{k,0.9} : = \operatorname{quantile}_{0.9}(r_k(\mathbf{x}_q))$.
-Results are listed in the table~\ref{tab:rk_rk90_clean}.
-These diagnostics reveal that the poor performance of embeddings such as $(z_2, z_3, \dot{z}_2)$ is not driven by a large typical radius, the medians are comparable to those of the best embeddings, but by an elevated tail: a nontrivial fraction of queries require much larger neighborhoods to satisfy the Theiler constraint and reach $k$ neighborhoods.
-Since the push-forward cloud is evaluated over a fixed horizon $n$, these rare but large-radius neighbourhoods undergo substantially stronger finite-time divergence and contribute disproportionately to the average Fr\'echet-median cost, thereby inflating $\widehat{\mathcal{E}}_{n,k}^{*}$.
+Reconstructions involving $z_3$, such as $(z_2,z_3,\dot z_2)$ and $(z_1,z_3,\dot z_1)$, are diffeomorphisms but yield larger finite-$k$ values.
+However, this does not imply that they have non-deterministic closure at the population level.
+We emphasize that a large $\widehat{\mathcal{E}}_{n,k,N}^{*}$ alone is not a sign of multi-valued closure since it is also affected by the neighborhood radius and the local $n$-step expansion.
+To make this effect explicit, we summarize the $k$-NN radius $r_{k,N}(\mathbf{x}_q)$ by its median $\widetilde r_k:=\operatorname{median}_{q\in \mathcal{Q}}r_{k,N}(\mathbf{x}_q)$ and its 90\% quantile $\widetilde r_{k,0.9}:=\operatorname{quantile}_{0.9}\big(r_{k,N}(\mathbf{x}_q)\big)$.
+The results listed in Table~\ref{tab:rk_rk90_clean} suggest that the large values of $\widehat{\mathcal{E}}_{n,k,N}^{*}$ for the $z_3$-based reconstructions are at least partly driven by finite-resolution effects.
+In particular, the elevated upper tail indicates that a nontrivial fraction of query points require much larger neighborhoods to collect $k$ neighbors.
+Since the pushforward cloud is evaluated at a fixed horizon $n$, these large-radius neighborhoods can undergo stronger finite-time expansion and contribute disproportionately to the average Fr\'echet-median cost.

-This behaviour is intrinsically linked to the dynamical role of the $z_3$-variable in the R\"ossler system.
-The $z_3$-component remains close to zero for long intervals, punctuated by intermittent spikes where the flow exhibits intense stretching and twisting.
-Reconstructions that explicitly include $z_3$ or its derivatives inherit a form of phase ambiguity at finite resolution: points that are close in the Euclidean embedding metric may lie at markedly different phases relative to an impending spike~\cite{lainscsek2003global}.
-Such small geometric discrepancies are rapidly amplified under forward propagation, keeping the conditional future cloud $K^{n}(\mathbf{x}, \cdot)$ broad at the practical neighbourhood scales implied by the data.
-The radius diagnosis $(\tilde{r}_k, r_{k, 0.9})$ supports this interpretation: even when the mapping is globally invertible, the estimator must sometimes operate at large effective radii, at which chaotic divergence dominates the finite-sample closure score.